WilliamHYZhang/PGuide/README.md

 After logging in, the user will be returned to the home page.

 # Class Page
 Clicking on a class code on the homepage will take you to the class' page.
-This page displays the overview statistics for the class, showing graphs of a comparison of overall rating, difficulty, enjoyment, and hours spent across different PSETs.
-The page also displays the statistics (average overall rating, average difficulty rating, average enjoyment, distribution of hours spent, and comments) for every PSET based on feedback from users.
+The page will display the statistics (average overall rating, average difficulty rating, average enjoyment, distribution of hours spent, and comments) for every PSET based on feedback from users.
+This page also displays the overview statistics for the class, showing graphs of a comparison of overall rating, difficulty, enjoyment, and hours spent across different PSETs.
+Users have the option to download graphs, zoom in/out, pan, select, autoscale and reset axis.

 At the bottom of the page, there is an add feedback button that will prompt a dropdown selection of all of the PSETs.
 If the user is not logged in, choosing a PSET to add feedback to will direct them to the log in page.
 If the user is logged in, hoosing a PSET to add feedback to will direct them to the feedback page.